Skip to content

 2026 Gulf of Maine HAB Science Symposium

-The next Gulf of Maine HAB Science Symposium will be held in Portsmouth, NH in March 2026 (exact dates TBD).
+The Gulf of Maine HAB Science Symposium will be held April 14-15 at the New Hampshire Department of Environmental Services office in Portsmouth, NH.
 This meeting brings together researchers, managers, and stakeholders to share research findings, information and data, and monitoring plans about HABs in New England waters.
-Additional information will be posted when available.
+The meeting agenda is available HERE.

 Read More